SJinKim/SmartCity_Chatbot/README.md

 ## Features
+📌 The chatbot is still under development and is currently trained on a dataset of German federal laws and the state laws of Baden-Württemberg.

 🖊️  **Smart Legal Assistance**:
 The chatbot analyzes the uploaded case file (`Sachverhalte`) in `DOCX` or `PDF` format and offers context-aware responses leveraging OpenAI's GPT-3.5 language model.